DaleSid/github-notifier/README.md

 # **Scope**:
 The pub/sub system that will be built will act as a daily GitHub Daily notification system.
 Users can subscribe to any open repository on Github and will receive a daily update of all the commits in that repo.

-# **Phase 2**:
+# **Project 2**:
-We have implemented the an extensive frontend webpage and a fullfledged middleware.
+We have implemented an extensive frontend webpage and a fullfledged middleware that runs is basically a set of Kafka brokers.
 The frontend  flask webpage takes input - Username, Owner of repo, name of repository.
-This is sent to the middle ware flask server which pushes the information onto a MongoDB database.
-Then the API calls fetches the data from the publishers regarding the subscribed topic.
-These are collated by the middleware/Broker and notified to the subscribers accordingly.The project is implemented with three containers, one for the frontend and one for API Calls and one for the middleware and MongoDB
+These inputs are collectively considered as a topic.
+The topics to which a consumer has subscribed is polled seeking messages from Kafka message broker cluster.
+Then the API calls fetches the data from the data providers regarding the subscribed topic.
+These are then sent over(Produced) to the Kafka message broker clusters according to their topics.
+Kafka does all the other parts in the background like collating the messages, maintaining the partitions(Message queue like structures), data replication and data delivery.

-Please find below the steps to be followed to obtain a successful implementation of Phase 2 of the project
+Please find below the steps to be followed to obtain a successful implementation of Project 2

-1) In Terminal, navigate to frontend folder and run to create the frontend docker image
+1) In Terminal, navigate to the kafka folder and run the following command
-- `docker build -t frontend-image .`

-2) Use the image to create the front end container
-- `docker run --name frontend-container -p 5003:5003 frontend-image`
-- You can create multiple instances of front end containers (Subscribers).
-These needs to be exposed to different local ports.

-3) This will run the frontend container on port 5003 in localhost
+- `docker-compose up -d`
+- This will create separate container for Zookeeper, Kafka message broker cluster and initiate it.
+This container will be placed under a docker network.

-4) In another terminal, navigate to the api_call folder and run the following command
+2) In another terminal, navigate to the api_call folder and run the following command
 - `docker build -t apicall-image .`
 - `docker run --name apicall-container -p 5002:5002 apicall-image`
 - This will create a container designed for fetching publishers data from the GitHub

-5) In another terminal, navigate to the backend folder and run the following command
-- `docker-compose up`
-- This will create separate container for database (MongoDB) and initiate it.
-This container will be placed under a docker network.
+3) Connect the API Data provider to the same docker network
+- `docker network connect kafka_default apicall-container`

-6) In another terminal, navigate to the backend folder and run the following command
+4) In another Terminal, navigate to frontend folder and run to create the frontend docker image
-- `docker build -t backend-image .`
+- `docker build -t frontend-image .`
-- `docker run --name backend_broker_1 -h backend_broker_1 -p 5101:5101 backend-image`
-- `docker run --name backend_broker_2 -h backend_broker_2 -p 5102:5101 backend-image`
-- `docker run --name backend_broker_3 -h backend_broker_3 -p 5103:5101 backend-image`
-- This will create three separate flask containers which forms the rendezvous broker network and initiate them.

-7) In another terminal, run the following command to add the front end container and the api_call container to the above docker network so that all three containers are in the same network
-- `docker network connect backend_default frontend-container`
-- Do the same for all the subscriber containers to connect them to the docker network

-8) Connect all the broker containers to the docker network
+5) Use the image to create the front end container
-- `docker network connect backend_default backend_broker_1`
-- `docker network connect backend_default backend_broker_2`
-- `docker network connect backend_default backend_broker_3`

-9) Connect the API Data provider to the same docker network
-- `docker network connect backend_default apicall-container`
+- `docker-compose up -d`
+- This creates ten instances of the front-end image.
+You can extend this and create multiple instances of front end containers (Subscribers).
+These needs to be exposed to different local ports.
+Get the list of ports in which the front end containers are running so that we could access it later.
+We consider 6003 as one of the ports.

-10) To verify if all three containers are in the same network run,
+6) To verify if all three containers are in the same network run,
-- `docker network inspect backend_default`
+- `docker network inspect kafka_default`

-11) Open a browser and go to
+7) Open a browser and go to
 - `localhost:5002`
-- This will start the data fetcher container and update the appropriate GitHub events to the DB
+- This will start the data fetcher container and publish/produce the appropriate GitHub events to the Kafka cluster
+- You can add topics to the system by going to `localhost:5002/addtopics` and provide appropriate inputs.

-12) Open a browser and go to
+8) Open a browser and go to
 - `localhost:5003`
 - Provide apporpriate inputs.
-These inputs will be added to the MongoDB once the submit button is clicked
+These inputs will be considered as a topic and polled for messages from Kafka cluster.
 - This is extensible to all the containers created with the frontend-image

+9) If you don't want any hassle running all the above commands, just `cd` to the project directory and run
+- `./run-all.sh`